-Mike Pence and Egypt’s Sisi Discuss Israeli-Palestinian Two-State Solution
+Mike Pence And Egypt’s Sisi Discuss Israeli-Palestinian Two-State Solution

-Egyptian President Abdel Fattah al-Sisi and U.S. Vice President Mike Pence discuss a two-state solution to the centuries-old conflict between Israelis and Palestinians.
-The assurance was given by Pence to the Egyptian President in the wake of U.S. President Donald Trump formally recognizing Jerusalem as the capital of Israel in December 2017.
-The four-hour meeting between the two leaders was the opening diplomatic stop on Pence’s first middle east tour as U.S. vice president.
+Egyptian President Abdel Fattah al-Sisi and U.S. Vice President Mike Pence discussed a two-state solution to the centuries-old conflict between Israelis and Palestinians.
+The assurance was given by Pence to the Egyptian president in the wake of U.S. President Donald Trump formally recognizing Jerusalem as the capital of Israel in December 2017.
+The four-hour meeting between the two leaders was the opening diplomatic stop on Pence’s first Middle East tour as U.S. vice president.

 Jerusalem being officially recognized by the United States as the capital of Israel has not been well received within the Arab sphere of influence or the greater global community.
 Pence described Sisi’s objection to the change in Jerusalem’s status as “a disagreement between friends.”
 Pence also stated, “my perception was that he was encouraged by that message.”